E4S-Project/e4s-cl/docs/reference/init.rst

---profile           Name of the profile to create or overwrite --backend           Container technology to use for this profile --image             Identifier for the image to use when launching the container --source            Script to run before execution --wi4mpi            Path to a Wi4MPI installation to use for this profile
+--profile           Name of the profile to create or overwrite --backend           Container technology to use for this profile --image             Identifier for the image to use when launching the container --source            Script to run in the container before execution --wi4mpi            Path to a Wi4MPI installation to use for this profile

 MPI analysis options